jwparker1797/gis/_posts/template.md

 # How or the bmeat and potatoes including examples
 Footnote link example[^1]

-# Wrap up with additional follow-up resources
+# Wrap up with additional follow-up resources and a call to action

 # Footnotes